 Private Flu Jabsin Central London

 Getting vaccinated is easy.
-We are a London-based clinic which allows walk ins as well as booked appointments.
-Early vaccination is crucial to allow sufficient time for full immunity to develop before potential exposure.
+We are a London-based clinic which allows walk-ins as well as booked appointments.
+Early vaccination allows time for full immunity to develop before potential exposure.
+Our comprehensive range of flu vaccinations ensures the whole family can be protected.

 What types of flu jabs do you offer?

-Standard Trivalent- £32
+Standard Trivalent vaccine – £32

 This is the most widely used flu jab.
 Standard Trivalent vaccines are egg-based and offer good general protection for healthy adults at a lower price point.
+Suitable for: ages 6 months to 64 years

-Cell-Based Trivalent- £45
+Cell-Based Trivalent vaccine – £45

-Premium Recombinant Trivalent- £49
+Premium Recombinant Trivalent – £49

 Manufactured using recombinant technology rather than traditional methods, this vaccine offers a precise match to circulating flu strains and may provide enhanced protection.
 It is also a suitable option for those with egg allergies or who prefer an egg-free vaccine.
+Suitable for: +18 years.
+Recommended, while stocks last.

 Should I get the flu jab every year?